Matthewcs142/freeCodeCamp-web-design-projects/README.txt

     This is a model portfolio built with bootstrap 4.
 Instead of the portfolio being built with multiple HTML documents linked together, this portfolio is a single, large HTML document wherein an accordian is implemented using Bootstrap 4 collapse classes.
 Additionally, Ekko Lightbox is implemented as well, allowing for a better image viewing experience for the user when browsing the project images in the work tab.
 This portfolio page was built as the final project for a udemy bootstrap 4 course viewable here: https://www.udemy.com/share/101Xd8AEAbdlZRQ3kF/
     This project may be viewed on my Codepen at: https://codepen.io/matthewcs142/pen/YzWMMVR

+Twentysecond commit:
+  Date of commit:
+    11/23/20
+  Files committed:
+    udemy_blogen_admin_ui
+  Description:
+    This project is part of a set of five projects from a udemy course on Bootstrap 4 by Brad Traversy, viewable here: https://www.udemy.com/share/101Xd8AEAbdlZRQ3kF/ This project is built with the vanilla Bootstrap 4 framework, while also implementing font awesome icons and the CKEditor in several of the modals.
+I've modified the project, adding several pages that were not included by Brad Traversy in his course.
+In total, this project is composed of 10 html pages and it is completely responsive.
+This project can be viewed on my codepen at: https://codepen.io/matthewcs142/project/editor/ZnGjOy

 Additional portfolio code:
   The following links are for additional projects that I have done while taking Codecademy's courses.
 The code for these projects are stored in other places here on github and not specifically in my own repositories.